signalfx/splunk-otel-collector/docs/getting-started/linux-installer.md

 - [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector)
 - [OpenTelemetry Collector Contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib)

-To use an existing collector configuration file instead of the default, run the installer script with the `--collector-config PATH_TO_CONFIG` option (replace `PATH_TO_CONFIG` with the absolute path to the desired configuration file on the host).
+To use an existing Collector configuration file instead of the default, run the installer script with the `--collector-config PATH_TO_CONFIG` option, replacing `PATH_TO_CONFIG` with the absolute path to the desired configuration file on the host.
 For example:

 ```sh
 curl -sSL https://dl.signalfx.com/splunk-otel-collector.sh > /tmp/splunk-otel-collector.sh && \